ibx34/Updated-Arcane-Docuemenation-/docs/index.md

 # Welcome

 Welcome to [Arcane](https://arcanebot.xyz)'s Documentation.
 This guide is updated when new features are released and provide an alternative to our [Support Server](https://discord.gg/467YPjF).

+You can find commands [here](https://arcanebot.xyz/commands)!

 # Arcane Premium